What is an invoice? A complete guide to invoicing

 How to create and send an invoice

-Whether your company is brand-new to sending invoices or wants to polish an established process, you can create and send a physical or electronic invoice in five key steps:
+Whether your company is brand-new to sending invoices or wants to polish an existing process, you can easily create an invoice in five key steps:

 - Provide contact information: Include your business name, phone number, address, and contact details as well as the customer’s information